 A pillbox has a distinctive shape with upright sides and a flat crown and no brim.
 Crafted by milliners, pillbox hats are smaller than formal ladies hats and are traditionally made from wool or velvet fabric which is decorated with embellishments such as feathers and flowers.

-Our women’s pillbox hats are a popular hair accessory for weddings and occasions due to their smaller size and elegant simplicity and were a favourite choice for Princess Diana too.
-A pillbox fascinator is a similar in shape to a pillbox hat but are worn on the head using a headband or hair clip attachment to fix the pillbox fascinator in place.
+Our women’s pillbox hats are a popular hair accessory for weddings and occasions due to their smaller size and elegant simplicity and were a favourite accessory choice of the late Princess Diana and more recently the Duchess of Sussex and Duchess of Cambridge.
+A pillbox fascinator is made with a pillbox shaped base so the shape is similar to a pillbox hat but is worn on the head using a headband or hair clip attachment to fix the pillbox fascinator in place.

 A bridal fascinator or bridal hat can make a unique alternative to a traditional wedding tiara.
-Available in sought-after bridal colours including cream, white, ivory and blush our milliners have created a stunning range of bridal fascinators and bridal hats using luxurious fabrics such as lace or satin, trimmed with netting, veiling fabric or birdcage veils.
+Available in sought-after bridal colours including cream, white, ivory, and blush, our milliners have created a stunning range of bridal hats using luxurious fabrics such as lace and satin, trimmed with netting, veiling fabric or birdcage veils to use as the bridal veil.

-To add glamour and sparkle, a bridal fascinator hat is often embellished with sparkling crystal rhinestones, diamante and embroidered detail making them the perfect wedding hair accessory for a bride to be.
+To add glamour and sparkle, a bridal fascinator hat is often embellished with sparkling crystal rhinestones, diamante, and embroidered details making them the perfect wedding hair accessory for a bride to be.

-We hope you have found this guide useful and if you’re ready to buy and know what you are looking for you can view our uk fascinator range here but if you have any questions or need some advice then please do not hesitate to get in touch.
+We hope you have found this fascinator guide useful and if you’re ready to buy and know what you are looking for you can view our uk fascinator range right here, but if you have any questions or need some advice then please do not hesitate to get in touch.